-A primary care provider, also called a family doctor, is the main doctor you see for most of your regular health care.
+A primary care provider is the main doctor you see for most of your regular health care.
 Your primary care provider must be in the Amerigroup plan.
 Your primary care provider will give you a medical home.
-A medical home means that they will get to know you and your health history and help you get the best possible care.
+A medical home means he or she will get to know you and your health history and help you get the best possible care.
+He or she will also send you to other doctors, specialists, or hospitals when you need special care or services.
 When you enrolled in Amerigroup, you should have picked a primary care provider in our plan.
-If you didn't, we assigned you one who should be located close to you.
-Your primary care provider's name and phone number are printed on your Amerigroup ID card.
+If you didn't, we assigned you one.
+We picked one who should be located close to you.
+Your primary care provider's name and phone number are on your Amerigroup ID card.

-If you or your child have been getting care from a doctor who treats children and need to change to a doctor who provides care to adults, you can switch your primary care provider.
+If you have been receiving care from a doctor who treats children and you now need to change to a doctor who provides care to adults, you can switch your primary care provider.
 We can help you choose a doctor for adults and transfer your medical records.
 Call Member Services toll-free at 800-600-4441 (TTY 711).